Technical Support and Troubleshooting

 Probably the air conditioner is tilted a LITTLE into the room (it should be tilted back a bit and has to be HORIZONTALLY level).
 In some brands of air conditioner, there is only ONE channel, on ONE side of the air conditioner that passes the condensate that drips from the fins to the back of the air conditioner where it evaporates (or drips out).If the air conditioner is tilted forward OR horizontally AWAY from that channel, water stays in the little catch basin in the front of the fins.
 As it builds up, it can spill into the area where the fan is sucking cold and blowing it into the room

 Sometimes the problem is in the BACK of the air conditioner.
 The evaporator pan fills up with water.
 Again, depending on angle, it might get so high that the fan can start picking it up and "shooting" it back into the room!
-Gross!.
-Clean out the drip hole.
+Gross!
+Clean out the drip hole -- if you don't have a drip hole, drill one in.
 On our farm, the drip hole kept refilling with algae after a few months, so I drilled a couple extra larger holes.
 Do this VERY VERY carefully or you WILL DRILL INTO THE GUTS OF THE AIR CONDITIONER.
 This has happened TWICE to customers who were just pushing too hard and the drill bit SHOT through the bottom thin sheet metal!!
 AGH!

 Yes it does!
 Really!
 The fan stays on, but the compressor turns off.
 The fan is cheap to run and keeps the cold circulated in the room.
 In smaller rooms you can run in Energy Saver mode which turns the fan off when the compressor is off.
 (It will still turn the fan on every 3 minutes to circulate air.)